Skip to main content

 Research Abroad Experience: Fribourg, Switzerland (Winter 2023)

 Kristine Teppang is a PhD candidate working in the lab of Prof. Yang in the Chemistry and Biochemistry Department.
 Her research involves developing small-molecule fluorescent probes that can bind to proteins in Alzheimer’s Disease.
-In collaboration with Prof. Mayer at the Adolphe Merkle Institute at the University of Fribourg in Switzerland during her time as a Merkin Graduate Fellow in winter 2023, she will use technology developed in their lab to test the ability of our probes to detect proteins in cerebrospinal fluid.
+In collaboration with Prof. Mayer at the Adolphe Merkle Institute at the University of Fribourg in Switzerland during her time as a Merkin Graduate Fellow, she will use technology developed in their lab to test the ability of our probes to detect proteins in cerebrospinal fluid.

 • Yaohan Wu